-The Imaging Core as part of the Musculoskeletal Repair and Regeneration Core Center at the Hospital for Special Surgery will provide access to all major molecular imaging modalities for small animals (typically mice and rats) starting Fall/Winter 2006:
+The Imaging Core as part of the Musculoskeletal Repair and Regeneration Core Center at Hospital for Special Surgery will provide access to all major molecular imaging modalities for small animals (typically mice and rats):

 This fee-based service is part of strategic partnership between the Hospital for Special Surgery and the Small Animal Imaging Resource Program/In Vivo Cellular Molecular Imaging Center at Memorial Sloan-Kettering Cancer Center.

 The table below indicates some of the reported Molecular Imaging applications.
 Molecular Imaging is useful primarily for imaging biology.
 Moreover, several Molecular Imaging modalities can also be used for small animal anatomical imaging (similar to clinical diagnostic imaging).

 |Soft Tissue MRI||US|

 Please contact Philipp Mayer-Kuckuk (email: email@example.com, phone: 212.606.1082) for additional information.